Promises and Secrets

 God has already worked it all out for us

 That is why pure relativism does not work.
 Now take something that really matters - salvation.
 The bottom line to take care of problems in any society must be the use of proven solutions that work for society.
 The Bible is full of them, and they are easy to understand.
-They are not onerous, mean-spirited, biased toward any group, "religious", or any other term used by relativists to object.
+They are not hard to apply or understand, mean-spirited, biased toward any group, "religious", or any other term used by relativists to object.
 They work.
 Not only that, they work for everyone.
 If everyone follows the rules that work, everyone is equal and free.
 That is, they work unless you refuse to try them.
 That refusal is also an opinion, not a considered solution.
 And if one person is free to refuse to follow the rules, or worse, make up their own, then the system will not work for anyone.
 With relativism, no one is required to follow the rules, and soon, no one will.

 One rule, 40 different ways?